SPARC-FAIR-Codeathon/2024-team-2/README.md

 - **easily identify which measurements, tools, and/or models may be missing** to support efficient advancement of research efforts

 ## Vision and benefits
-Our vision is to provide a tool that can address the above problem by:
+Our vision is to:
-- providng a knowledgebase that:
+- **providing a knowledgebase** that:
   - describes existing measurements, models, and tools developed by the SPARC and wider communities
   - provides a map of all the inputs and outputs of the available models and tools
-- leverage the knowledgebase to automatically assemble workflow descriptions that can be used to evaluate quantities of interest
+- **leverage the knowledgebase to automatically assemble workflow descriptions to evaluate quantities of interest**
-- run the assembled workflow(s) or help identify missing components that are needed to run the assembled workflow
+- **run the assembled workflow(s)** or **help identify missing components** that are needed to run the assembled workflow
-- store assembled workfow descriptions in a FAIR manner such that they can potentially be e.g. [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc)
+- **store assembled workfow descriptions in a FAIR manner** such that they can potentially be e.g. [contributed to the SPARC Portal](https://docs.sparc.science/docs/submitting-a-dataset-to-sparc)

 Providing these capabilites would:
-- significantly improve search functionality, especially if it is integrated with shared infrastructure such as the SPARC portal
+- significantly improve search functionality, especially if it is integrated with shared infrastructure such as the SPARC portal.
+This would allow users to:
+  - search for the quantities that they are interested in by leveraging knowledge of existing tools and models that may already provide those quantities.
 - maximise finability, reusabilty, and therefore, the impact of existing SPARC resoures (providing an pathway for other communities that are building tools and models to make use of SPARC data)
-- support investigations for gathering missing  knowledge (e.g. collecting new data or developing new models or tools)
-- support efforts for FAIR
 - support reuse of assembled workflows by the community for generating scientific advances.
-- help identify which measurements  models, tools  avenues for research to fill in gaps in our knowledge and capabilities
+- help the community identify gaps in our knowledge and capabilites to support and help prioritise future research developments

 ## Our solution - sparc-assemble
 To address this problem and support our vision, we have **developed a Python module called SPARC Assemble (sparc-assemble)** that can be used to find, access, and automatically assemble models and tools into workflows to process SPARC datasets in accordance with FAIR principles.